freelabz/secator/README.md

 ### Output options

-The `secsy` CLI is built to be very flexible in terms of output formats:
+The `secator` CLI is built to be very flexible in terms of output formats:
 - `-json` for JSONLines output
 - `-json -color` for nicely formatted JSONLines output (`jq` style)
 - `-table` for nicely formatted table output